 One Workgroup member raised concerns that the NETSO may have too much of a say on BM Unit configurations.
 Workgroup members were asked if ELEXON should tell industry when the NETSO doesn't approve a certain BM Unit configuration.
 Workgroup members discussed potential outcomes that would see the NETSO reject a configuration.
 It was pointed out that this particular BR just fleshed out current practise.
-BSCP15 requires ELEXON to share all applications for BM Unit registration with the NETSO and there are agreements in place as to what is required to be seen and what is not16.
+BSCP15 requires ELEXON to share all applications for BM Unit registration with the NETSO and there are agreements in place as to what is required to be seen and what is not 14.
 The Workgroup were assured that if the NETSO raise any concerns then ELEXON will liaise with the applicant informally to allow them to modify their application to achieve accreditation.
+Similarly, ELEXON liaises with potential applicants prior to formal submissions being made to mitigate risk of rejection based on experience.
+This abated the Workgroup's concerns and this BR was kept as is.
+It was noted that in respect of Non-Standard BM Units, BSC Sections K3.1.6 states the final decision on approval comes from the ISG but they are required to consult the NETSO.
+ELEXON pointed out that the current position does not provide a veto to the NETSO but, purely consultation rights and that situation would be maintained.